 COMMUNITY CAPITALS FRAMEWORK

 Ashland and Cherryland are part of the 'Eden Area', a formerly working-class community that began to change in the 1970s-80s as jobs left the area, marking the start of decades of disinvestment that have left the neighborhoods without family-supporting jobs, recreational health and fitness spaces, vital infrastructure, music and arts venues, and educational opportunities, yielding extremely high rates of crime, unemployment, poverty, chronic disease, teen pregnancy, and mental health issues.

-DSAL’s vision and mission addresses the challenges facing Ashland, Cherryland and other unincorporated neighborhoods through Community Capitals Policing, which focuses on social equity, community-led economic empowerment and the creation of a revolutionary model of public safety.
+DSAL’s vision and mission addresses the challenges facing Ashland, Cherryland and other unincorporated neighborhoods through Community Capitals Public Safety, which focuses on social equity, community-led economic empowerment and the creation of a revolutionary model of public safety.
 Our work is guided by strategic investment in the seven following Community Capitals:

 CULTURAL CAPITAL: Bringing systemically silenced voices to the forefront and creating opportunities for diverse residents to lead how creativity, innovation, and influence emerge to strengthen the community’s social fabric.
 Our investments create the space for public art, dance, music, recreation, education, and entrepreneurship.

 HUMAN CAPITAL: Building the capacity of Alameda County residents to access nutrition, education, employment, healthcare, and vital life skills.
 We create opportunities for residents to proactively shape the future of their neighborhoods and communities.